Varicose Veins & Lymphedema: How Are They Connected?

 - Complete decongestive therapy (CDT): A complete decongestive therapy program approaches lymphedema treatment from multiple angles.
 This treatment combines massage techniques, specific exercises, education in proper skin care, and risk management to decrease skin infections, into a single comprehensive treatment program.

-- Pneumatic compression devices: Pneumatic compression devices such as the Flexitouch Plus system and the Entre system from Tactile Medical allow those with lymphedema to treat symptoms from the comfort of their own home.
+- Pneumatic compression devices: Pneumatic compression devices such as the Flexitouch Plus system and the Entre Plus system from Tactile Medical allow those with lymphedema to treat symptoms from the comfort of their own home.
 With the Flexitouch Plus system, you can decrease swelling and manage pain in various parts of your body.

 - Surgical treatment: Severe cases of lymphedema may call for surgery in order to be effectively treated.
 Procedures such as a vascularized lymph node transfer, a lymphaticovenous anastomosis, and liposuction can help to address certain cases of lymphedema.